DMAN2022/publicgit/broken_image_links.md

 ---

-title: Add a B2B collaboration user to a role - Azure Active Directory updating medta updated ,etadatapm ;u
+titlesssss: Add a B2B collaboration user to a role - Azure Active Directory updating medta updated ,etadatapm ;u
 description: Add a guest user to a role in Azure Active Directory adfasdfadsfasdasdfadsf

 serviceasdfs: active-directory asdfasdfasdf asdfsfsdfasdf